vcubez19/healthcure/README.md

 SENTRY_AUTH_TOKEN=YOUR_SENTRY_AUTH_TOKEN
 ```

-You should now have the required db setup for the provided front end to work correctly.
+You should now have the required setup for the provided code to work correctly.

 ## Installation
 To set up the project locally, follow these steps: